francescoimola/my-site/README.md

-# My own WIP digital garden & portfolio
+# Welcome to the source code for my WIP digital garden & portfolio

-Front-end on Jekyll.
-The rest is strictly coded using Markdown, HTML, and CSS.
-There is no JS so far because speed, accessibility, and sustainability are at the core of this site.
+The front-end is based on Jekyll.
+The rest of the site is coded in Markdown, HTML, and CSS only.

-The site includes few plugins wrote by Maxime Vaillancourt for his Jekyll template, from which this repo is forked, though it has been since heavily simplified and customised.
+The site includes few plugins wrote by Maxime Vaillancourt for his Jekyll template, from which this repo is forked.
+However, it has been since heavily customised.

 ## License